sethpkendall/Zesty-Questions/README.md

-# _Zesty Questions_
+# _Zesty Questions 2.0_
-### _Epicodus javascript Code Review for week 3, 10.28.2016_
+### _Epicodus javascript Code Review for week 4, 11.4.2016_

 #### By _Seth Kendall_

 ##Description
 _This product is designed to take in questions with associated notes and save them to the page.
-It then allows other users to visit the page and post answers to posted questions._
+It then allows other users to visit the page and post answers to posted questions.
+Users can also vote to grant or subtract a point from existing answers to increase or decrease respectively the answer's visibility.
+Additionally users can save _

 ## Prerequisites